Confidence-Calibrated Face and Kinship Verification: Conclusions

 \section{Conclusions}

 In this work, we propose a simple yet effective confidence measure for face and kinship verification tasks, allowing any off-the-shelf verification models to estimate the decision confidence in an efficient and flexible way.
-We further introduce a confidence calibration method using angular scaling for face and kinship verification tasks, which is retraining-free and accuracy-preserving.
-We perform comprehensive experiments on four widely used face and kinship verification datasets to investigate the calibration of popular face/kinship verification models, and the effectiveness of our ASC is validated in these experiments.
-Experimental comparisons with two popular post-calibration methods demonstrate that our ASC achieves superior calibration performance.
-In future work, incorporation of uncertainty modeling in confidence estimation and confidence calibration appears to be an interesting and promising direction in face and kinship verification.
+We further introduce a confidence calibration method using angular scaling for face and kinship verification, which is retraining-free and accuracy-preserving.
+Incorporating our proposed confidence measure and confidence calibration methods with uncertainty estimation, we succeed in jointly model the image quality and verification process.
+This integration results in a notable improvement in decision-making performance while maintaining calibration performance.
+Comprehensive experiments are conducted on four widely used face and kinship verification datasets to examine the calibration of prevalent facial and kinship verification models.
+The effectiveness of our proposed methods is validated through these experiments.
+A comparative analysis with two popular post-calibration methods shows that our ASC exhibits superior calibration performance.
+In future research, we will explore improving the generalization ability and versatility of our approach, adapting it to diverse application domains such as medical imaging or the manufacturing industry.